Edmar-Sousa/mosatech/readme.md

 # Mosatech

 ### description
-Monzatech is a fictional company made for computer work.
+Monsatech is a fictional company made for computer work.
 The idea is to create a system for a store that sells smartphones

 ### descrição (pt-br)
-Monzatech é uma empresa fictícia feita para o trabalho de informatica.
+Monsatech é uma empresa fictícia feita para o trabalho de informatica.
 A ideia é criar um sistema para uma loja que vende smartphones

 ## parts of the project